mybooking-es/mybooking-wp-plugin/readme.txt

 = 0.8.1 =
 * Renting : Avoid edit reservation data when reservation in progress/finished
-* Renting : Translations improvement
+* Renting : Translations improvement Payment
 * Renting : Not available context: Contact by phone vs Not available

 = 0.8.0 =